 For certain disciplines, some knowledge of physics is helpful.
 All students should have adequate English skills.

-The following first year courses are compulsary courses required to major in Biological Sciences:
+The following first year courses are compulsory courses required to major in Biological Sciences:

 - BIOL111 Cellular Biology and Biochemistry